jycw02/Final-Project-OSS/README.md

 ![example dataset](https://user-images.githubusercontent.com/113161516/206757242-1b8aa43e-2ca0-4fca-98d9-50e1a73d58db.PNG)

 The data needs to be presented in a good structure, to find the right words that fit the recommender.
 So, from this metadata, I found out the five most important elements (e.g the five most important actors).

 The first step was to import the data.
 After that i merged and cleaned the dataset (remove dashes, reduce datavolume).
+Also, I filtered the movies, by only getting movies that have been rated more than 85% of the time.
+The reason for this, is because I wanted to recommend them famous movies, and not movies that have only been reviewed/watched by little to no people.

-Then i created vectors (Term Frequency-Inverse Document Frequency).
+Then I created vectors (Term Frequency-Inverse Document Frequency).
 This technique places more importance on rare words instead of stopwords, like "a".
 This helps improve the recommendation accuracy (Term Frequency-Inverse Document Frequency finds how many times a word appears)
 This eventually provides a matrix where the columns give an overview of the vocab that appear in the movie, and show how the improtance of words.

 Text should be preprocessed and converted.
 So, I performed dimension reduction.
 With the help of the matrix, I computed a score that shows the similarity of a movie.